botzaifa/Coursera/IBM Professional Data Science/Machine Learning with Python/Week-2/04-Errors in Regression.md

 # R-Squared:
-It is not an error but is a popular metric for the accuracy of your model.
-It represents how close the data values are to the fitted regression line.
-The higher the R-squared, the better the model fits your data.
+It is not an error, but rather a popular metric to measure the performance of your regression model.
+It represents how close the data points are to the fitted regression line.
+The higher the R-squared value, the better the model fits your data.
+The best possible score is 1.0 and it can be negative (because the model can be arbitrarily worse).